ON THIS PAGE

 The unified in-service software upgrade (ISSU) feature enables you to upgrade your device between two different Junos OS releases with no disruption on the control plane and with minimal disruption of traffic.
 Unified ISSU is supported only on dual Routing Engine platforms.
 In addition, the graceful Routing Engine switchover (GRES) and nonstop active routing (NSR) features must be enabled.

-To access an interactive tool for verifying hardware support for unified ISSU, see the Juniper Networks Feature Explorer.
+To verify platform support for unified ISSU, use Feature Explorer.

 This section contains the following topics: